Oleffa/Aalto-OperatingSystems-Challenge/README.md

 Repository for the voluntary Challenge Exercise in the Master's course "Operating Systems".

+## TODO
+- finish the container
+- create a dockerfile with the container
+- add tutorials for dockerfile
+- update installation instructions

 ## Install docker

 As host environment for the docker container Ubuntu 16.04 LTS (64 Bit) was used.
 To install docker exexcute this on the Ubuntu host machine: